 A project-specific Fieldwork Authorization Request form (Form CO-8151-3) is required before commencing fieldwork and is issued by the appropriate BLM Field Office.
 Fieldwork authorizations should not be routinely used to apply additional special conditions to the permit beyond what was attached at original issuance, nor should the authorization process be used as a second level of review of proposed personnel.
+BLM Field Offices must verify permit status and permitted individuals prior to signing a Fieldwork Authorization.

-BLM archaeologists may participate in or monitor work conducted by cultural resource use permittees.
+BLM Archaeologists may participate in or monitor work conducted by permit holders.